EricssonResearch/spindump/Format.md

    * The field "Value" specifies the value of the spin bit.
    * The field "Transition" specifies the spin bit transition, which is either "0-1" or "1-0".
    * The field "Who" specifies from which direction did the information come from, "initiator" or "responder".
+   * The field "Packets" specifies the number of packets (both directions) that have been seen on this connection.
+   * The field "Bytes" specifies the number of packets (both directions) that have been seen on this connection.
+   * The fields "Ect0", "ect1" and "ce" specify ECN event counters for ECN(0), ECN(1), and CE events.

 ## Binary format